AdobeDocs/commerce-admin.en/help/content-design/widget-event-carousel.md

       This title is visible only from the _Admin_.

-   - For **[!UICONTROL Assign to Store Views]**, select the store views where the widget will be visible.
+   - For **[!UICONTROL Assign to Store Views]**, select the store views where you want the widget to be visible.

       You can select a specific store view, or `All Store Views`.
 To select multiple views, hold down the Ctrl key (PC) or the Command key (Mac) and click each option.